Diary of a Mad Housewife: Critical response

 The film was critically acclaimed: It maintains an 82% rating at Rotten Tomatoes from 17 reviews.
 Roger Ebert gave the movie three out of four stars, writing "What makes the movie work...is that it's played entirely from the housewife's point of view, and that the housewife is played brilliantly by Carrie Snodgress."

 Neil Young wrote the song "A Man Needs a Maid" inspired by Snodgress in Diary of a Mad Housewife: "I was watching a movie with a friend/I fell in love with the actress/she was playing a part I could understand."
 The song was included on his 1972 album Harvest.
 Soon after, Young and Snodgress became romantically involved for several years.

 Groucho Marx criticized the movie in an interview on The Dick Cavett Show on May 25, 1971.
 He stated that it was an example of dirty entertainment and that he did not like it because the characters were in bed for 80 minutes.
 He made a joke of this, saying "Well I'm not interested in that.
 I don't care what they're doing in the sack.
 If I'm not doing it, why should I sit in the theater and watch it?"

 Awards and nominations

+Television edit

+When the film was premiered on NBC in 1973, Universal prepared an "Edited for Television" alternative version, removing all traces of nudity and strong language, and also including a substantial amount of material not found in the theatrical cut.
+The reinstated scenes depicted interactions between Tina Balser (Snodgress) and various domestics and repair personnel, and her male psychiatrist, Dr. Linstrom (Lester Rawlins), as well as a confrontation between her and her disrespectful daughter Sylvie (Lorraine Cullen).
+The extent and intensity of her extramarital affair with George was toned down due to the removal of scenes depicting them naked or involved in sex activity.
+It was not authorized or approved by either Frank or Eleanor Perry.

 Home media

-The film was released on a bootleg DVD on October 15, 2014; VHS copies of Housewife have become rare, with sealed copies routinely selling for more than $100 on websites like Amazon.com and eBay.
-Universal had made the film available on VHS through its MCA label, and through license to Goodtimes Home Video.
-After years of being out-of-print, Kino Lorber released the film on DVD and Blu-ray on December 15, 2020.
+Universal had made the film available on VHS through its MCA Home Video label, and later through license to Goodtimes Home Video.
+However, for many years, it was not made available on DVD, likely due to music clearance issues with the Alice Cooper performance, and VHS copies of Housewife became rare, with sealed copies routinely selling for more than $100 on websites like Amazon.com and eBay.
+The film was released on a bootleg DVD on October 15, 2014; After years of being out-of-print, Kino Lorber released the film on DVD and Blu-ray on December 15, 2020.
+The UK-based label Indicator/Powerhouse released their own Blu-ray edition in 2022, which included the long-unavailable TV recut of the film as a bonus feature.